 System Usage

-To analyse usage of a node running a current job, you can use Performance Co-Pilot or the c8jobload command.
+To analyse usage of a node running a current job, you can use Performance Co-Pilot or the cjobload command.

-Running: c8jobload -n 2 -l JOBID will show the CPU load and RAM for the job given, every 2 seconds, for each node used by the job.
+Running: cjobload -n 2 JOBID will show the CPU load and RAM for the job given, every 2 seconds, for each node used by the job.
+There are also c8jobload, c7jobload, c7rpjobload and c5jobload variants that show value for all the currently running jobs on these partitions.
+See the --help of cjobload for additional options.

 Performance Co-Pilot